alinapill/karate-conduitApp/README.md

 `mvn clean test-compile gatling:test`

 #### Performance Tests Reporting
-Gatling reports are generated in 'target/gatling' folder -> index.html
+By running the tests on the local machine, Gatling reports are generated (project root -> gatlingResults folder -> simulationName -> index.html)

+[comment]: <> (By running the tests on CI, Gatling reports are created.
+You can click on Job "Browse" button)

+[comment]: <> (to see the index.html file.)